 Maintaining the town boat launches at the town office on the Nezinscot River and at Pleasant Pond and the facilities at the Town Beach on Bear Pond, will be important to continue the expansion of outdoor recreational activities.
 The Town’s encouragement of private landowners to allow public access, such as through voluntary right of way easements or via grant applications that would allow for purchasing such easements for public access will continue to grow outdoor public recreational activities on our waters.

-Activities on the Androscoggin River have expanded with a tour boat offering rides and meals from the sea plane base.
-A new marina with rentals has opened at the confluence of the Androscoggin and Nezinscot Rivers.
-They offer boat rentals of all sizes plus dock space for rent.
-A lodge with rental cabins has opened near the Riverlands Parks.
-They offer mountain bikes, snowmobiles and ATV rentals now and they are working with the State to lease a small launch site with area for kayak and canoe rentals.
-The Town is working with the State in hopes of seeing a State-owned campground sited at the south end of the Park.

 The Turner Ridge Riders Snowmobile Club and the Turner Timberland ATV Club have expanded their trail system to connect the Riverlands State Park trails.
 The Turner Ridge Riders Snowmobile Club has expanded north near Pleasant Pond, The Turner Highlands and extending to Livermore and West to include Ricker Hill and extending toward Buckfield.
 Many existing businesses are planning expansions to provide services to these visitors enjoying these outdoor activities.

 Village Areas